 Affiliate Marketing and SEO: What to Do with Affiliate LinksМануалы

 Monetizing a website with affiliate links is one of the most effective ways to monetize quality traffic.
+According to the recent study in the blogging industry, 19% of bloggers say that affiliate marketing is their top revenue source in 2020.
 On the flip side, affiliate links are external links when a large number of external links on your site can affect your SEO performance badly and, in some cases, impede the search engine optimization progress.

 To that end, in this blog post, you will learn how to treat affiliate links, so they do not have any side effects on your site’s SEO.